nerds-and-company/pg_search/README.md

 PgSearch.multisearch(params['search']).where(author_id: 2)
 ```

-*NOTE: You must currently manually call `record.update_pg_search_document` for the additional attribute to be included in the pg_search_documents table*
+*NOTE: You must currently manually call `record.update_pg_search_documents` for the additional attribute to be included in the pg_search_documents table*

 **Specify languages for search documents**